Tourist805/Tourist805/README.md

-# :collision: :bomb: Hello I am Zhahybek, but you can call me Zack
+# :collision: :bomb: Hello I am Zhanybek, but you can call me Zack

 I am a general Unity/C# developer, honing skills in C++ and OpenGL and creating games for a career and fun.